-Professor Brian Weller studies financial markets with an emphasis on liquidity and asset prices, specializing in developing tools to analyze the informational and risk content of market intermediary behavior.
+Assistant professor Brian Weller studies financial markets with an emphasis on liquidity and asset prices, specializing in developing tools to analyze the informational and risk content of market intermediary behavior.

-Several other professors within the Economics Department also work on topics that are closely related to financial economics, including Department Chair Craig Burnside, a macroeconomist who has studied the “carry trade,” an investment strategy in which traders borrow in low interest rate currencies and lend in high ones.
+Several other professors within the Economics Department also work on topics that are closely related to financial economics, including Craig Burnside, a macroeconomist who has studied the “carry trade,” an investment strategy in which traders borrow in low interest rate currencies and lend in high ones.

-The department also maintains many research connections with the faculty at the Fuqua School of Business, co-writing papers and hosting joint workshops, weekly reading groups, and conferences.
+The department also maintains research connections with the faculty at the Fuqua School of Business, co-writing papers and hosting joint workshops, weekly reading groups, and conferences.

 Professors Bollerslev, Patton, and Tauchen organize the weekly Financial Econometrics Lunch Group, known simply as the "Monday Lunch."
 Visitors and postdocs from all over the world participate in the workshop.
-Several former Ph.D. students who trained as part of that group are now faculty at the world's top business schools, such as Chicago Booth, Kellogg, and Wharton.
+Several former Ph.D. students who trained as part of the group are now faculty at the world's top business schools, such as Chicago Booth, Kellogg, and Wharton.

 The Triangle Econometrics Seminar Series also hosts several speakers from all over the world on the Duke campus or at the National Institute of Statistical Sciences (NISS) in Durham.
 Students and faculty are welcome to attend.